All Episodes

 Ladies and gentlemen, we have massive breaking news here dealing with the First Amendment in this country.

-If you look at the situation in Connecticut with the Sandy Hook shootings that were used to collectively put guilt on the American people and imply that gun owners collectively had murdered a bunch of little children in an elementary school, you could see it was a psyop.
+If you look at the situation in Connecticut with the Sandy Hook shootings that were used to collectively put guilt on the American people and imply that gun owners collectively had murdered a bunch of little children in an elementary school, you can see it was a psyop.

-It's come out that Bloomberg put out emails the day before saying, get ready with our Twitter, with our media, to have a big push against guns the next 24 hours.
+It's come out that Bloomberg put out emails the day before saying, Get ready with our Twitter, with our media, to have a big push against guns the next 24 hours.

 Very suspicious.